Completed Data Collection

 Adult revictimization resulting from child or adolescent sexual assault (CASA) represents a significant public health problem, often leading to persistent physical and psychological difficulties.
 To inform the development of effective intervention strategies aimed at helping this population cultivate resilience, this three-wave longitudinal study investigated the role of social support and psychological strengths, such as gratitude, self-compassion, and optimism, in reducing the risk of revictimization.

 Data collection for this study is complete.
-Results from primary analyses are currently under review, and secondary analyses are underway.
+Primary analyses are currently in press, and secondary analyses are underway.
+See the lead paper from this study here:

 Principal Investigator: Shaina Kumar